hasanbal/CENG111-THE3-tester/README.md

 1-Download or clone the repository.

-2-Put your solution file as named "the3.py" in project folder.
+2-Copy your solution code to the "the3.py" in project folder.

 3-Run the tester by "python tester.py" command.